samchungy/zod-openapi/README.md

 ##### Zod Effects

 `.transform()` and `.pipe()` are complicated because they technically comprise of two types (input & output).
 This means that we need to understand which type you are creating.
-In partocular with transform it is very difficult to infer the output type.
+In particular with transform it is very difficult to infer the output type.
 This library will automatically select which _type_ to use by checking how the schema is used based on the following rules:

 _Input_: Request Bodies, Request Parameters, Headers